snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  Done with Logout button as it shows Hand cursor symbol.

  Working on testing the validations part through out the application.

+ Writing the project documenatation.
+Currently I'm involved in writing the Implementation part which includes about frontend, backend, programming languages and about deployment platform.